mkhnuser/md_notes/DSA/Hardness.md

 # Hardness

-This note contains something that I've found hard for me.
+This note contains something that I've found hard for me when it comes to DSA.